zwinship/UFC_Model/statistics/ufc_statistical_analysis.md

 **The results are inconclusive.** While the model may show some profitability, we don't have enough statistical evidence to conclude that it performs better than the 96% threshold needed to overcome typical bookmaker margins.
 The observed RTP might be due to random chance rather than genuine predictive power.

 ## RTP Distribution
-The mean RTP of -1.1482x indicates that on average, each $1 bet returns $-1.15.
+The mean RTP of -1.1482x indicates that on average, each 1 unit bet returns -1.15 units.
 For comparison, a random selection strategy would be expected to return approximately $0.96 per $1 bet in the long run (due to bookmaker margins).

 ## Dataset Information
 This analysis was performed on the UFC Model betting results dataset, which includes 6 bets.
 The model's predictions were compared against actual fight outcomes to evaluate RTP performance.